 Points of Distinction

-Almost 1,000 students live on campus in four residence facilities.
+About 1,700 students live on campus in four residential facilities.
 Ornelas Hall, which houses the most freshmen, is conveniently adjacent to the Patriot Center fitness and recreation facility.
 The expanded university center offers multiple food options, including Chick-fil-A and Subway, as well as a Barnes & Noble university bookstore.

-Some students enjoy outdoor recreational adventures such as mountain biking, triathlons, skydiving, sailing, and rock climbing.
-The Greek system continues to grow at UT Tyler but represents a small percentage of the school’s more than 80 student organizations.
+Students enjoy outdoor recreational adventures such as mountain biking, triathlons, skydiving, sailing, and rock climbing.
+The Greek system represents a small percentage of UT Tyler’s nearly one hundred student organizations.
 Students also participate in organizations such as the Criminal Justice Student Association, Colleges Against Cancer, and the Black Student Association.
-Student athletes play on 15 men’s and women’s teams, competing in the NCAA Division III American Southwest Conference.
+Student athletes play on seventeen men’s and women’s teams in NCAA Division II.